protestors supporting friend of family farmers in salem, oregon

 At the local, state, and federal levels.

-2025 Bills to Watch will be shared after April 9th
+2026 Bills to Watch will be posted when available

 OCFSN is not, itself, a policy council or policy advocacy organization.
 Most OCFSN members engage with public policy in some way, but the Policy Committee does not select or lobby for a specific set of policy priorities.